ProReNata/VueRestResource/README.md

 Param 1: _Object instance_, the pointer to the Vue instance consuming the API Param 2: _Number_, the id of the model you want to update.
 Param 3: _Object_, the object/model you want to update.
+Param 4: _Function_, A callback passing you (data, store).
+When using this the Store is not getting updated automatically anymore.

 The `.update` method updates the server with new data and puts the resource data with id in the store.